Abdelaziz Bouteflika: Career

 Following independence in 1962, Bouteflika became deputy for Tlemcen in the Constituent Assembly and Minister for Youth and Sport in the government led by Ahmed Ben Bella; the following year, he was appointed Minister for Foreign Affairs.

 He was a prime mover in the military coup led by Houari Boumediene that overthrew Ben Bella on 19 June 1965.
 Bouteflika continued as Minister for Foreign Affairs until the death of President Boumédienne in 1978.

 He also served as president of the United Nations General Assembly in 1974 and of the seventh special session in 1975, becoming the youngest person to have done so.
 Algeria at this time was a leader of the Non-Aligned Nations Movement.
 He had discussions there with Henry Kissinger in the first talks between the United States and Algerian officials since the resumption of diplomatic relations between the two countries.

+On 12 November 1974, in his capacity as president of the General Assembly, Bouteflika suspended the then Apartheid government of South Africa from participating in the 29th session of the UN.
+The suspension was challenged by the US, but upheld by the assembly by a vote of 91 to 22 on 13 November.

 In 1981, he was charged with having stolen Algerian embassies' money between 1965 and 1979.
 On 8 August 1983, Bouteflika was convicted by the Court of Financial Auditors and found guilty of having fraudulently taken 60 million dinars during his diplomatic career.
 Bouteflika was granted amnesty by President Chadli Bendjedid, his colleagues Senouci and Boudjakdji were jailed.
 After the amnesty, Bouteflika was given back his diplomatic passport, a villa where he used to live but did not own, and all his debt was erased.
 He never paid back the money "he reserved for a new foreign affairs ministry's building".

-Succession struggle and exile
+Succession struggle, corruption and exile

 Following Boumédienne's unexpected death in 1978, Bouteflika was seen as one of the two main candidates to succeed the powerful president.
 Bouteflika was thought to represent the party's "right wing" that was more open to economic reform and rapprochement with the West.
 Colonel Mohamed Salah Yahiaoui represented the "boumédiennist" left wing.
 In the end, the military opted for a compromise candidate, the senior army colonel Chadli Bendjedid.
 Bouteflika was reassigned the role of Minister of State, but successively lost power as Bendjedid's policies of "de-Boumédiennisation" marginalised the old guard.

+In 1981, Bouteflika went into exile fleeing corruption charges.
+In 1983, he was convicted of corruption.

-After six years abroad, the army brought him back to the Central Committee of the FLN in 1989, after the country had entered a troubled period of unrest and disorganised attempts at reform, with power-struggles between Bendjedid and a group of army generals paralysing decision-making.
+After six years abroad, in 1989, the army brought him back to the Central Committee of the FLN, after the country had entered a troubled period of unrest and disorganised attempts at reform, with power-struggles between Bendjedid and a group of army generals paralysing decision-making.